 While working from home may seem to grant you all the freedom in the world, one of the most important ways you can maintain a proper work-life balance is to set consistent work hours.
 This will help your co-workers know when they can contact you about work-related things, and it can help improve your life at home, as family members can look forward to a particular time of the day each day when they know you will be free.

 Create a designated work space.

 No, not your bed, not your couch, and not your kitchen table, either.
 Aim to create a space in your home that is reserved only for work related things.
 Make it a space with minimal distraction but also plenty of inspiration.
 This might mean designating a room in your home to serve as your home office, or it might mean setting your desk somewhere in your home where you will have a nice view of the outdoors.
 Creating a designated work space will help you stay on task when you’re “on,” and then when you leave this space you can mentally put your work aside.
-This article has some great tips on creating a home work space that you can actually be productive in.

 Develop an effective task management system.

 In addition to creating a designated work space, it’s also important to develop a task management system that works for you.
 Some people can use task management apps and create to-do lists right on their computers, and that works for them.
 For many others, writing things down is still the preferred method.
 Consider using a weekly planner or a desk pad calendar like this one to keep everything you have to do front-and-center.